oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 a fully patched image using the WIT `rebase` command (the `rebase` command will copy the domain home from your image into a fully patched image that it generates).

-The provided samples perform multiple steps for you using a single provided script.
+The samples perform multiple steps for you using a single provided script, and are not intended for production use.

-The following is a step-by-step for using WLST to create the domain home in Domain in Image.
-It stages files to `dii-wlst-stage`, it puts the domain home inside the image at `/u01/oracle/user_projects/domains/dii-wlst`, assumes the operator source is in `/tmp/weblogic-kubernetes-operator`, and assumes you have installed WIT in `TBD` following the steps in TBDLink:
+To help you understand the individual steps, the following discuss step-by-step approaches for using WLST or WDT to create the domain home in Domain in Image.

+Let us start with the step-by-step approach for Domain in Image images using WLST.
+These steps stage files to `dii-wlst-stage`, puts the domain home inside the image at `/u01/oracle/user_projects/domains/dii-wlst`, assumes the operator source is in `/tmp/weblogic-kubernetes-operator`, and assumes you have installed WIT in `TBD` following the steps in TBDLink: